OCRG/ocrg.github.io/README.md

 4. Submit a pull request
 5. Important: **wait until all CI PASSES before requesting review.**

+For detailed contributing guidelines, see our [Contributing Documentation](https://ocrg.github.io/documentation/contributing.html).

 ## License

 This documentation is licensed under the MIT License - see the LICENSE file for details.